QIB-Sheffield/TRISTAN-rat/README.md

 ### `notebooks` directory
-An additional Jupyter notebook `TristanRat_examples.ipynb` has been provided for interacting with some of the functions and methods of the TristanRat class described in the `src/rat.py`.
+An additional Jupyter notebook `TristanRat_examples.ipynb` has been provided for interacting with some of the functions and methods of the TristanRat class described in the `src/rat.py` script.
 To try some of these examples, run the command:

     jupyter notebook

 This will start a server and open the Jupyter interface within the operating system's default browser.
-In the contents, navigate to the notebook in `notebooks/TristanRat_examples.ipynb` and select to open.
+In the contents, navigate to the notebook `notebooks/TristanRat_examples.ipynb` and select to open.

 Each example in the notebook is provided in a separate cell.
 Pressing